 Just give me an idea, I don’t want the science

-Red light therapy powers the cellular energy factories that power healing and repair; and it opens the blood vessels, allowing nutrition and oxygen to support more healing and repair.
+Red light therapy energizes the cellular energy factories that power healing and repair; and it opens the blood vessels, allowing nutrition and oxygen to support more healing and repair.

 I want the science